FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 ## Spark

 When a task is **parallelized** in Spark, it means that concurrent tasks may be running on the driver node or worker nodes.
 How the task is split across these different nodes in the cluster depends on the types of data structures and libraries that you're using.
 When a task is **distributed** in Spark, it means that the data being operated on is split across different nodes in the cluster, and that the tasks are being performed concurrently.
 Ideally, you want to author tasks that are both parallelized and distributed.

+AWS Glue serializes Spark ML jobs into MLeap containers.
+These containers can be added to SageMaker Inference Pipelines.

+Apache Spark MLlib is a machine learning library that lets you build machine learning pipeline components to transform your data using standard transformers (tokenizers, OHE, normalizers, etc.)

+Spark ML Serving Container allows to deploy Apache Spark ML pipeline in SageMaker.

 ---